 It is important for you to monitor your recovery after you leave the hospital.
 Alert your doctor to any problems right away.
-If any of the following occur, call your doctor: Signs of infection, including cough, excessive foul-smelling mucous, fever, and chillsRedness, swelling, increasing pain, excessive bleeding, or any discharge from the incision sitePersistent nausea or vomitingPain that you cannot control with the medications you have been givenCough, shortness of breath, or chest painNew, unexplained symptoms
+If any of the following occur, call your doctor: Signs of infection, including cough, excessive foul-smelling mucous, fever, and chillsRedness, swelling, increasing pain, excessive bleeding, or any discharge from the incision sitePersistent nausea or vomitingPain that you cannot control with the medications you were givenCough, shortness of breath, or chest painNew, unexplained symptoms

-Call for emergency medical services right away if: Your tracheostomy tube falls out and you can't replace itYou are having difficulty breathing through your tube
+Call for emergency medical services right away if: Your tracheostomy tube falls out and you cannot replace itYou are having difficulty breathing through your tube

 If you think you have an emergency, call for medical help right away.

 Caring for your tracheotomy.
 University of Miami Health System website.
 Available at:

 Frequently asked questions about tracheotomy and swallowing.
 American Speech-Language-Hearing Association website.
 Available at: